-There were 2 members of the pensions committee who were in receipt of pension benefits from the Gwynedd Pension Fund during 2012/13 (Committee members T. Edwards and P. Jenkins).
-In addition, committee members T. Edwards, P. Jenkins, D. Meurig and W.T.Owen are active members of the pension fund.
+There was I member of the pensions committee who was in receipt of pension benefits from the Gwynedd Pension Fund during 2013/14 (Committee member T.O.
+Edwards).
+In addition, committee members T.O.
+Edwards, P. Jenkins, D. Meurig and W.T.
+Owen are active members of the pension fund.

-Two senior managers of Gwynedd Council who hold key positions in the financial management of the Gwynedd Pension Fund are active members of the Pension Fund (D O Williams and D L Edwards).
+Two senior managers of Gwynedd Council who hold key positions in the financial management of the Gwynedd Pension Fund are active members of the Pension Fund (D.O.
+Williams and D.L.
+Edwards).

-One member of the pensions committee and two chief officers of Gwynedd Council have declared an interest in bodies which have dealings with the fund.
+Three members of the pensions committee and two chief officers of Gwynedd Council have declared an interest in bodies which have dealings with the fund.
 In all cases these bodies are employers which are part of the fund.